This is the famous Bangkok, a main gateway to the Orient and its greatest city.

 Rush Hour in Bangkok

-Most Bangkokians are quite formal, especially in regard to the manner of dress.
-In order to get into most indoor venues, one must be dressed appropriately.
+Most Bangkokians are quite formal, particularly concerning the manner of dress.
+To get into most of the hi-so-type indoor venues frequented mainly by locals, one must be dressed appropriately.
 However, many night entertainment establishments bow to submit their exceptions for tourists in casual clothes.
-Still, when visiting the Grand Palace and Buddhist temples, one must be dressed respectfully: no open shoulder shirts, no shorts and no sandals are permitted.
-The same is true in certain nightclubs, pubs, restaurants, discos and similar establishments, which are well air-conditioned, and occasionally, it even may be a bit chilly inside.
+Still, when visiting the Grand Palace and Buddhist temples, one must be dressed respectfully: no open shoulder shirts, no shorts, and no sandals are permitted.
+The same is true in certain nightclubs, pubs, restaurants, discos, and similar establishments, which are well air-conditioned, and occasionally, it may be even a bit chilly inside. |

 To be continued...